 Mickey Mouse needs no introduction.
 Here’s a basic Mickey Mouse Disneybounding idea in the classic black, red, yellow, and white color scheme.

-Sourcer Mickey is best known for wearing a long red cloak (with a blue shirt under it) and a pointy blue sourcer’s hat with stars and a moon decorations.
+Sorcerer Mickey is best known for wearing a long red cloak (with a blue shirt under it) and a pointy blue sorcerer’s hat with stars and moon decorations.
 This Disneybound outfit sticks with the same color scheme but only an astute Disney fanatic will pick up on the subtle cues.
 However, the star earrings may give it away!

 Princess Aurora is best known for wearing the blue version of her famous color-changing ballgown.
 This Disneybounding outfit is a modern take on the classic (for cooler days at the park).

 Maleficent appears in Walt Disney Productions’ 1959 animated feature film, Sleeping Beauty as well as in the 2014 fantasy film Maleficent starring Angelina Jolie.
 She is the self-proclaimed “Mistress of All Evil” who curses the infant Princess Aurora after not being invited to the christening.